nwneisen/drone-dashboard/README.md

     * Continuous session awareness
     * and more...

-Vue.js - A fronted framework that is simple to use but ahs powerful results
+[Vue.js](https://vuejs.org/) - A fronted framework that is simple to use but ahs powerful results

-eslint-plugin-vue - The official ESLint pluging for Vue.js
+[eslint-plugin-vue](https://eslint.vuejs.org/) - The official ESLint pluging for Vue.js

-Vue-Mqtt - A library for connecting to a MQTT websocket in Vue.js
+[mqtt-connection](https://github.com/mqttjs/mqtt-connection) - A barebone connection object for MQTT

-Docker - A containerization system making it easy to create, deploy, and run applications
+[Docker](https://www.docker.com/) - A containerization system making it easy to create, deploy, and run applications

 # Assumptions